osalvador/ReplicaDB/docs/docs.md

 <br>
 ## 2.2 Controlling Parallelism

-ReplicaDB replicate data in parallel from most database sources.
+ReplicaDB replicates data in parallel from most database sources.
 You can specify the number of job tasks (parallel processes) to use to perform the replication by using the `-j` or `--jobs` argument.
 Each of these arguments takes an integer value which corresponds to the degree of parallelism to employ.
 By default, four tasks are used.
 Some databases may see improved performance by increasing this value to 8 or 16.
-Do not increase the degree of parallism higher than that which your database can reasonably support.
+Do not increase the degree of parallelism beyond what your database can reasonably support.
 Connecting 100 concurrent clients to your database may increase the load on the database server to a point where performance suffers as a result.

 # 3. Command Line Arguments